WeblateOrg/weblate/docs/user/files.rst

    :ref:`formats`

-In addition to the built in formats also Excel (2010+) xlsx files can be uploaded.
-When using xlsx files for translation upload, be aware that only the active worksheet is considered and there must be at least a column called ``source`` (which contains the source string) and a column called ``target`` (which contains the translation).
-Additionally there should be the column ``context`` (which contains the context path of the translation unit).
-If you use the xlsx download for exporting the translations into an Excel workbook, you already get a file with the correct file format.

 The uploaded file is merged to current the translation, overwriting existing entries by default (this can be changed in the upload dialog).